mdepx/nrf9160/README.md

 Nordicsemi nRF9160 is an ARM Cortex-M33 SiP (system in package) with support for LTE-M, NB-IoT and GPS.

-This is a demo app that establishes a connection to a HTTP server using nordic sockets.
+This is a demo app that establishes a connection to a HTTP server using Nordic BSD sockets.

+This app does not require zephyr, and uses [MDEPX](https://github.com/machdep/mdepx] rtos.

 Note: The latest modem firmware (version 1.2.0) is required.